Here’s How to Get From Merida to Las Coloradas Pink Lakes (The Best & Worst Ways)

 Use these directions from Merida to Las Coloradas — and make sure to download the map so you have it to use offline.

 Your cell signal will likely go in and out as you drive from Merida to Las Coloradas, so you’ll want an offline map.
-In fact, if you want signal at all you’ll need a TELCEL SIM Card.
+In fact, if you want a signal at all, you’ll need a TELCEL SIM Card.

 🚗💨 When renting a car, you do need Mexico driving insurance!
 If you buy the Explorer Plan with World Nomads Travel Insurance, you can get an add-on for car insurance.